Quietek/SaveSync/README.md

     $ python SteamSync.py --list

-Running without command line arguments will bring up the interactive database manager, except in cases where a config needs to be created or the database was just initialized.
-For more information on the Interactive Database Manager, use the --help command line argument.

 Additionally, if you have SteamSync on a removable drive and plan to remove it immediately after a sync has completed, you may need to run an additional command to make sure that the data has indeed finished copying and isn't still in the buffer.
 This is mostly only needed if you're copying over large amounts of data such as large ROM folders.
 This command will produce no output, but will not finish executing until the buffer has been completely written to the removable drive.

      $ sync

 ## F.A.Q.